Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 # Confidentiality in GSM and GSM-derived protocols (aka most modern protocols EDGE, 3G, and 4G)

-Note: 5G uses more complex methods to maintain confidentiality.
+Note: 5G uses more complex methods to maintain confidentiality.[^28]

 GSM uses a International mobile subscriber identity (IMSI) number to identify a subscriber.
 It is normally a 15 digit number, with a two or three digit country code, a three digit service provider code, and a nine or ten digit subscriber code.
 This is different from a